HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - **Functionality**:
 	- The *Nano Contract List* display option should reveal all registered nano contracts in the wallet when selected.
 	- The "Register Token" button navigates the user to the Token Registration screen.
-	- The "Register Nano Contract" button navigates the user to the **Nano Contract Registration** screen for adding a new Nano Contract.
+	- The "Register Nano Contract" button navigates the user to the **[Nano Contract Registration](#screen-nano-contract-registration)** screen for adding a new Nano Contract.

 - **Visibility Conditions**:
-	- The *Nano Contract List* display option should only be visible and active for users who have opted into the nano-contract feature.
+	- The *Nano Contract List* display option should only be visible and active for users allowed to use the nano-contract feature.
 	- The "Register Nano Contract" button should be visible only when the *Nano Contract List* is being displayed.

 - **Error Management**: